What Are Longitudes and Latitudes?

 The Prime Meridian is set as 0° longitude and it divides the Earth into the Eastern and the Western Hemisphere.
 All the other longitudes are measured, and named after the angle they make with respect to the center of the Earth from the intersection of the Meridian and the Equator.

 Since a sphere has 360 degrees, the Earth is divided into 360 longitudes.
-The meridian right opposite the Prime Meridian (on the other side of the Earth) is the 180° longitude.
+The meridian opposite the Prime Meridian (on the other side of the Earth) is the 180° longitude and is known as the anti meridian.

 Modern timekeeping systems use longitudes as references to keep time.
 Time zones are defined by the Prime Meridian and the longitudes.